 NAIDOC Week celebrations

 NAIDOC Week is an annual, week-long celebration of Aboriginal and Torres Strait Islander people throughout Australia.
-NAIDOC Week 2017 celebrations will be held across the Moreton Bay region from Sunday 2 July to Sunday 9 July, aligning with this year’s theme: “Our Languages Matter.”
+NAIDOC Week 2018 celebrations will be held across the Moreton Bay region from Sunday 8 July to Sunday 15 July, aligning with this year’s theme: “Because of her, we can!”

 To learn more about NAIDOC Week and Our Languages Matters please visit the NAIDOC webpage.

 To view NAIDOC events taking place in the region please see council's upcoming events calendar.